New poll shows Philippine president still hugely popular

 Ranjit Rye of the University of the Philippines said the latest poll showed that, despite recent setbacks and adverse headlines, Duterte had not lost his appeal.

-"Despite all the political noise, all the opposition against the president, he continues to be wildly popular and people approve of his leadership," Rye told news channel ANC.
+"Despite all the political noise, all the opposition against the president, he continues to be wildly popular and people approve of his leadership," Rye said.

+Presidential spokesman Ernesto Abella said there was "an enormous amount of appreciation" for Duterte, and suggested the earlier poll may have been "some form of orchestrated information, disinformation".

+"It's not for us to speculate.
+But there seems to be that particular effort in order to the put the president and his administration in a particular light," he told reporters.

 (Reporting by Neil Jerome Morales; Editing by Martin Petty & Simon Cameron-Moore)